Skip to content

 Auth required: No

-Returns server health and whether first-time setup is needed.
+Returns server health, whether first-time setup is needed, and which optional capabilities this server offers.

 Response: